maria901/Parolin/readme.txt

 Changelog:

+What is new in version 6.7.8  build 005753 Segunda 02 Agosto 2021  11:24 codename Lööf
+Fixed the files and folders search function, now it is not recursive anymore, so, no matter how many files and folders you search it will not consume the stack anymore, minor modifications.

 What is new in version 6.4.9  build 005724 Domingo 01 Agosto 2021  23:22 codename Normann
 Fixed a bug in the libarchive mode where a read-only file would not be updated generating an error, now it first removes the read-only